NORWAY FAMILY ADVENTURE HOLIDAY

 - Visit the small town of Flam famous for its fjords and world-famous Flåmsbanen railway

-- Experience 1000-year-old ice on an invigorating glacier hike at Nigardsbreen
+- Experience 1000-year-old ice on an optional glacier hike at Nigardsbreen

-- Travel through Geirangerfjord passing characterful villages, abandoned farms and waterfalls
+- Travel to Geirangerfjord passing characterful villages, abandoned farms and waterfalls

-- Enjoy fabulous art-nouveau buildings and living museums in Ålesund
+- Discover fabulous art-nouveau buildings and living museums in Ålesund

 - When can we go?
 May to Sept